 The SBA Veterans Advantage loan program offered SBA-backed loans to vets with reduced up-front guarantee fees.
 Initially, this meant the usual 3% fee would be reduced to 0% for loans over $150,000, but the precise discount varied from year to year.
 Most recently, during the 2017–2018 fiscal year, vets paid 50% of whatever guarantee fee non-veterans paid.

 Historically, this program gets renewed at the end of each fiscal year.
-But the recent fiscal year ended on September 30, 2018, and we’ve been unable to find any information about the program’s renewal since the end of the 2018 fiscal year.
+But we’ve been unable to find any information about the program’s renewal since the end of the 2018 fiscal year.
 And as of 2020, the program is no longer mentioned on the SBA website.
 Until we hear otherwise, we assume this program has expired once and for all.

 Veterans Business Fund